shiipou/setup-yq-action/README.md

 # setup-yq-action
-GitHub Action to setup the `jq` and `yq` command for yaml and json parsing
+GitHub Action to setup `yq` command for yaml and json parsing

 Example of use :